Members of Brock University’s Departments of Recreation Services, and Campus Safety Services are pleased to offer self-defense classes.

 We do not teach a martial arts program.
-The courses are taught by certified instructors from the Campus Security Services, Departments of Residences, and Department of Recreation Services and provide you with a workbook/reference manual as well as hands-on tactics and techniques.
+The courses are taught by certified instructors from the Campus Safety Services and the Department of Recreation Services and provide you with a workbook/reference manual as well as hands-on tactics and techniques.

 This system is dedicated to teaching women defensive concepts and techniques against various types of assault, by utilizing easy, effective, and proven self-defense tactics.
 The system of realistic defense will provide a woman with the knowledge to make an educated decision about resistance.

 - FACT – Approximately 85%+ of sexual assault victims knew their assailant.